Graylog2/graylog2-images/docker/README.md

 How to get log data in
 ----------------------
-You can create different kind of inputs under System->Inputs.
-You already exposed the default GELF port 12201 so it is a good idea to start a GELF TCP input there.
+You can create different kinds of inputs under System->Inputs, however you can only use ports that have been properly mapped to your docker container, otherwise data will not get through.
+You already exposed the default GELF port 12201, so it is a good idea to start a GELF TCP input there.
 Here is a [list](https://www.graylog.org/supported-sources) of available GELF integrations.
-To start another input you have to expose the right port e.g. to start a raw TCP input on port 5555 add to your docker command the `-p 5555:5555` option.
+To start another input you have to expose the right port e.g. to start a raw TCP input on port 5555; stop your container and recreate it, whilst addpending `-p 5555:5555` to your run argument.
+Similarly, the same can be done for UDP via appending `-p 5555:5555/udp` option.
 Then you can send raw text to Graylog like `echo 'first log message' | nc localhost 5555`

 Additional options
 ------------------